TrushilBudhia/Note-Taker/README.md

 Feel free to check the [issues page](https://github.com/TrushilBudhia/Note-Taker/issues) if you want to contribute.

 ## Tests
-There are no tests currently for this project.
+There are no tests currently for this application.

 ## Questions
 For any questions, please contact the author: